Ossie

 How to Pronounce Ossie

 Our model has identified 3 different pronunciations for the name Ossie.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 62.5% confident that Ossie is pronounced as AH-see.
-The next most likely pronunciation is AW-see, at 30.0% confidence.
+Our model is 62.5% confident that Ossie is pronounced as AH-see, which has 2 syllables.
+The next most likely pronunciation is AW-see, at 30.0% confidence, with 2 syllables.

 2